 Dental implants have become one of the most popular options among dentists and patients when it comes to replacing missing teeth, with 5 million new implants being placed each year.
 It’s easy to see why: they offer many advantages that traditional dentures and bridges simply don’t have, and they look and feel natural.
 Call Dr. Palmer today if you’ve lost a tooth or expect to lose a tooth soon; after an examination, he can start creating a plan to rebuild your new and improved smile with dental implants in Houston, TX!

-Why Choose Gregory Palmer, DMD & Associates for Dental Implants?
+Why Choose Palmer Dental Group of Houston for Dental Implants?

 - Implant Placement & Restoration Under One Roof